Robust Safety for Move: Evaluation

 \subsection{Benchmarks}

-We ran our analysis on the ten benchmarks shown in \Cref{fig:results}.
+We ran our analysis on the benchmarks shown in \Cref{fig:results}.
 The benchmarks fall roughly into three categories: blockchain management logic implemented in \move (starcoin, diem, bridge), utility libraries (taohe, stdlib), and applications (mai, blackhole, alma, starswap, meteor).
 All of the benchmarks contains some \move Prover specs, though we note that not all modules have specs and the density of specification varies across benchmarks.
-We feel that our benchmark set contains a substantial and representative sample of production \move code, particularly because \move is a young language that is only beginning to gain traction.
+Although our benchmark set is small, it represents a substantial fraction of the publicly available \move code on GitHub.
+Move is a young language that it only beginning to gain transaction, so these benchmarks contain a representative sample of production \move code.